simonmichael/hledger/shell-completion/README.md

 The first two usually are.

 Then, the generated completion script must be installed.
 TBD.
-For now, you can use this two commands:
+For now, you can use these two commands:

 ```
 cp hledger-completion.bash ~/.hledger-completion.bash